 Yet some expectations are based in reality.
 I met a man tabling for a Muslim Student Association volunteer program- run in conjunction with an anti-Semitic professor.
 Berkeley is about to host a Marxism conference.
 With speakers on Palestinian liberation- likely predicated on the destruction of Israel.
 A terrible false dichotomy that speaks more to their black-and-white destructive thinking than any sort of genuine attempt at dialogue or peacemaking.
 Signs abounded about the “Trump-Pence Regime” and “resistance.”
 As if our President, as narcissistic and callous as he may be, was somehow installed by a putsch.
 As opposed to the democratic elections he won.
 Someone you oppose becomes an illegitimate enemy of humanity rather than a candidate or ideology you want to defeat.
 The former requires nothing but anger.
 The latter requires organizing, analysis, and persuasion- real work that requires you to engage with people you disagree with.
 You can tell what I think is more productive.

 This kind of black-and-white thinking is something I’ve dabbled in, especially in college.
 There’s something about this time in your life, free from obligations, where you can experiment with radical ideas.
 And on some level it’s healthy.
 Some ideas accepted as normal in our society need to be challenged and changed.
-I also feel that my abusive upbringing pushed me into defensive and judgmental thinking as a way to protect myself and to make sense of inexplicable hatred.
+I also feel that my at times abusive chilhood pushed me into defensive and judgmental thinking as a way to protect myself and to make sense of inexplicable hatred.

 And I’m proud to have worked hard to grow out of this mentality, as befits my age and my process of healing from abuse.
 And my engagement with a wide range of cultures and political views.
 So that when I meet an American-born Cambodian student whose parents fled the Khmer Rouge, but who is excited about the Marxism conference, I feel a mixture of emotions.
 Anger, sadness, and pity.
 It takes a lot of mental acrobatics to justify the way she thinks, but all I can say is that I hope she can one day escape the ideological labyrinth in which she wanders.